ProFormA/proformaxml/Whitepaper.md

 ```xml
 <title>@@@title3@@@ is not allowed!!</title>
 ```
-This is relevant for any elements with these names: <b>description</b>, <b>comment</b>, <b>title</b> and <b>content</b>.
+This is only relevant for any elements with these names: **description**, **internal-description**, **title** and **content**.
+It must not be used for attribute values.
 In the case of files, copies in different languages can be supplied.
 Such files cannot be embedded in the XML, but their filename is marked up:
 ```xml
 <attached-bin-file>@@@pathtofile1@@@</urn:attached-bin-file>
 ```
-The submission part does not contain any markup.
-The attribute <b>lang</b> in the <b>result-spec</b> of the submission part indicates a preferred language for the response.

-TODO: strings.txt files:

-- what's in it? key/value pairs separated by equals sign?
-Spaces around the equals sign are neither part of the key nor the value?
-- What about multiline values?
-- UTF8 encoded?

 ## 3 Elements and Types that are used in several parts of the XSD